google/WebFundamentals/src/content/en/updates/posts/2015/12/security-panel.markdown

 ![Overview tab](/web/updates/images/2015/12/security-panel/overview.png)

 The **lock icon** represents the security state of the page, so knowing when and why it appears is extremely important.
-The overview screen in the new security panel explains the important parts that contribute to the lock icon:
+The overview screen in the new security panel explains the important parts that contribute to a secure page:

  - **Identity** (certificate)
  - **Connection** (protocol, cipher suite)